PotCoin (POT) Hits Market Capitalization of $266,122.06

 About PotCoin

-PotCoin (POT) is a PoW/PoS coin that uses the Scrypt hashing algorithm.
+POT is a PoW/PoS coin that uses the Scrypt hashing algorithm.
 It was first traded on January 15th, 2014.
 PotCoin’s total supply is 115,365,194 coins and its circulating supply is 115,365,160 coins.
+PotCoin’s official website is www.potcoin.com.
 PotCoin’s official Twitter account is @potcoin and its Facebook page is accessible here.
 The Reddit community for PotCoin is https://reddit.com/r/potcoin and the currency’s Github account can be viewed here.
-The official website for PotCoin is www.potcoin.com.
-The official message board for PotCoin is steemit.com/@potcoin.
+PotCoin’s official message board is steemit.com/@potcoin.

 PotCoin is supposed to empower and facilitate the marijuana industry.